oiraqi/xcommerce-monolithic/README.md

 # XCommerce Monolithic - Spring
 This is the core module of the enterprise-class XCommerce application based on a monolithic-mvc-soa architecture.
 It is written in Java and leverages Spring Boot as a highly productive, opinionated enterprise application development and production environment.
-Spring Boot orchestrates several technologies powering XCommerce Monolithic, namely JPA (on top of Hibernare and MySQL), Redis and REST.
+Spring Boot orchestrates several technologies powering XCommerce Monolithic, namely JPA (on top of Hibernare and Postgres), Redis and REST.

 The overarching XCommerce project is accessible here: https://github.com/oiraqi/xcommerce.
 Other sibiling sub-projects are:
 - XCommerce Web JSF: https://github.com/oiraqi/xcommerce-microservices